Jordan-Bungay/Project-2-Rock-Paper-Scissors/README.md

 ![End result](assets/readme-assets/Finished-product.png)

+## Testing

+* I tested the site, and it works in different web browsers Chrome, Firefox, and Microsoft Edge.
+* On mobile devices, I tested my site on a iPhone 12 with the Safari browser.
+* I confirmed that the site is responsive and functions on different screen sizes using the devtools device toolbar.
+* I confirmed that all the buttons works, they activate what is supposed to happen when clicked.

 ## Validator Testing

 **HTML**

-  No errors were found when passing through the official [W3C validator]()
+  No errors were found when passing through the official [W3C validator](assets/readme-assets/html-validator.png)

 **CSS**

-  No errors were found when passing through the official [(Jigsaw) validator]()
+  No errors were found when passing through the official [(Jigsaw) validator](assets/readme-assets/css-validator.png)

+**JS**

+  No errors were found when passing through the official [Jshint validator](assets/readme-assets/jshint-validator.png)

 **Accessibility**

-  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools]()
+  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools](assets/readme-assets/project-2-lighthouse.png)

 ## Bugs